sogartar/quirks/README.md

 This is a good perk on nimble tanks that are likely to be surrounded and take hitpoints damage early in the battle.
 It helps to prevent your character from breaking and is good against Miasma as it will start stacking event if not hit.
 It is kind of a counter to Fearsome.
+* **Refund Fatigue** - On a miss refund 50% of the fatigue used.
+Rounding is randomized with probability to round down or up equal to the fraction.
+Unlocks at level 4.
+This perk synergizes well with low hit chance and/or high fatigue attacks.
+It is good on low attack skill characters.
 * **Exertion** - Unlocks the ability to increase action points by 3 this turn.
 Fatigue cost is based on the current fatigue pool left, current initiative and resolve.
 The cost starts from 33 fatigue and is reduced to a minimum of  15 by subtracting